Newaluigi/Malo/README.md

 </p>

 #### Footer section
-There are a form and a social links part
+There are a form and a social links part.
 <br />
 <br />
 <p align="center">